Józef Cyrankiewicz: Early life and education

-Cyrankiewicz was born in Tarnów in what was then the Austro-Hungarian Empire, to father Józef (1881–1939) and mother Regina née Szpak (1879–1967).
+Cyrankiewicz was born in Tarnów in what was then the Austro-Hungarian Empire, to father Józef (1881–1939) and mother Regina née Szlapak (1879–1967).
 His father was a local activist of the National Democracy as well as lieutenant in the Polish Armed Forces while his mother was an owner of several sawmills.
 Cyrankiewicz attended the Jagiellonian University.
 He became secretary of the Kraków branch of the Polish Socialist Party in 1935.

 World War II

-Active in the Union of Armed Struggle (Związek Walki Zbrojnej, later renamed to Armia Krajowa), the Polish resistance organisation, from the beginning of Poland's 1939 defeat at the start of World War II, Cyrankiewicz was captured by the Gestapo in the spring of 1941 and after imprisonment at Montelupich was sent to the Auschwitz concentration camp.
+Active in the Union of Armed Struggle (Związek Walki Zbrojnej, later renamed to Armia Krajowa), the Polish resistance organisation, from the beginning of Poland's 1939 defeat at the start of World War II, Cyrankiewicz was captured by the Gestapo in the spring of 1941 and, after imprisonment at Montelupich, was sent to the Auschwitz concentration camp.
 He arrived on 4 September 1942, and received registration number 62,933.

 He, along with other Auschwitz prisoners, was eventually transferred to Mauthausen as the Soviet front line approached Auschwitz late in the war.
-He was eventually liberated by the US Army.
+He was eventually liberated by the United States Army.